 - 1. The Oral Communication Rubric (Appendix F) will only be used by faculty teaching COM 101 and/or COM 102. - Identify an assignment that requires students to make some type of oral communication presentation.
-This assignment should support at least one of the course objectives. - Strongly suggest or require students to electronically record the presentations by any means possible, e.g., record using a smart phone.
-Students can then use this presentation as their ENG 299 oral communication artifact (see page 2). - 4.
+This assignment should support at least one of the course objectives/student learning outcomes listed in the course syllabus.
+This specific course objective must be included in the left hand column of Table 1 (see below). - Strongly suggest or require students to electronically record and save the presentations by any means possible, e.g., record using a smart phone.
+Students can then use this presentation as their ENG 299 oral communication artifact (see page 2).
+ENG 299 is a required course for all students graduating with a degree from Mesalands. - 4.
 Distribute a copy of the Oral Communication Rubric (Appendix F) to each student.
 This will identify for the student what is expected of them and how their oral presentation will be graded. - 5.
 The presentation should be assessed using the attached Oral Communication Rubric (Appendix F).
 Only assess those criteria that are appropriate to your specific oral communication assignment.

-All full-time and adjunct faculty teaching COM 101 and/or COM 102 are required to assess the oral communication competency in each one of those courses and complete and submit a General Education Competency Assessment Report (Appendix E) at the end of each semester for every course.
-This General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education oral communication competency as identified in and measured by the Oral Communication Rubric as well as develop an Action Plan to improve upon those communication skills.
-The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve oral communication in future courses.
+All full-time and adjunct faculty teaching COM 101 and/or COM 102 are required to assess the oral communication competency in each one of those courses and complete and submit an Oral Communication - General Education Competency Assessment Report (Appendix G) at the end of each semester for every course.
+This Oral Communication - General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education oral communication competency and associated course objective/student learning outcome as identified in and measured by the Oral Communication Rubric as well as develop an Action Plan to improve upon those communication skills.
+The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve oral communication in future courses as outlined in your past semester's Action Plan.
+Contact Tom Morris for the Action Plan you identified the last time you taught this course.
+You will be expected to report on the results of that action plan in the right hand column of Table 2.

-Guidelines for completing the two tables that make up the General Education Competency Assessment Report as it relates to oral communication are as follows:
+Guidelines for completing the two tables that make up the Oral Communication - General Education Competency Assessment Report as it relates to oral communication are as follows:

-- Based on the results of your specific oral presentation assignment, identify and address those exact criteria (see rubric) that were not met during the semester. - Copy those criteria from the rubric that need to be improved directly from the rubric and paste them into the first column labeled "Outcomes" in the Oral Communication cell.

-All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
+- Based on the results of your specific oral presentation assignment, identify and address only one criterion (see rubric) that was not met during the semester. - Copy that one criterion from the rubric that needs to be improved directly from the rubric and paste it into the first column labeled "Outcomes".
+You will also want to copy and paste the related course objective/student learning outcome from your course syllabus as well. - Complete the four (4) remaining columns in detail.
+MAll information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
 Your write-up must be data-driven.
 This is especially important when identifying the Action Plan in the last column.